A Guide To Brutalist London

 Alexandra Road Estate

-One of the best places for immersing yourself in Brutalism in London (or just to get a good photo), Camden’s Alexandra Road Estate was built in 1978 by Neave Brown as an ambitious, idealistic social housing project at a time when council housing was often at the centre of experimental, avant-garde architecture.
-Listed as Grade II* in 1994, it’s a uniquely atmospheric place to visit today, with two public walkways adorned in greenery and a central park.
+One of the best places for immersing yourself in brutalist architecture in London (or just to get a good photo) is Camden’s Alexandra Road Estate.
+Built in 1978 by Neave Brown, it was an ambitious, idealistic social housing project at a time when council housing was often at the centre of experimental, avant-garde architecture.
+Listed as Grade II* in 1994, it’s a uniquely atmospheric place to visit today, with two public walkways adorned in greenery, plus a central park.

 FIND IT: Rowley Way, London NW8 0SN